15meadea/Networking/Filtering.md

 T4
 Hostname: (Will be provided by Mission Command)
-IP: 10.50.XXX.XXX (Will be Provided by Mission Command)
+IP: 10.50.23.190 (Will be Provided by Mission Command)
 creds: studentX:passwordX (X = Student Number)
-Known Ports: Unknown
+Known Ports: 25
 Action: Interrogate Target and validate Signatures

 T5